-- 10.43 The development does not meet the trigger for POS, affordable housing or education contributions. - 10.44 It is appropriate to consider a contribution towards sustainable travel given the number of dwellings.
+- 10.67 The modification to Policy PLP5 post-dates the previous committee meeting when the application was deferred.
+It also post-dates the consideration by the Sub Committee of planning application 2018/90151 on the adjoining field to the west; given that the decision notice has not yet been issued for this neighbouring application planning obligations will be reassessed in light of the masterplanning of this part of the housing allocation. - 10.68 It is also appropriate to consider a contribution towards sustainable travel given the number of dwellings.
 Such a contribution would normally be towards Metro Cards, or alternatively it could be used towards other highway/transport improvements in the vicinity of the site.
 Based on the cost of one Metro Card (£491) and the maximum number of dwellings (10) the contribution would be £4910.
-This can be secured by condition.

-10.45 A contribution is also sought towards planned highway improvement works at the Halifax Road/East Street (Cavalry Arms) junction.
+This can be secured by condition. - 10.69 A contribution is also sought towards planned highway improvement works at the Halifax Road/East Street (Cavalry Arms) junction.
 These works include road widening, resurfacing, repositioned pedestrian crossings and repositioned footways.
 The scheme is being funded by the West Yorkshire plus Transport Fund.
 A contribution towards works at this junction was secured as part of the Harron Homes development (2017/90180) and has recently been sought as part of the outline application on the adjoining field (2018/90151).
 It is therefore considered reasonable for the proposed development to deliver a proportionate contribution.
 Based on these other applications the contribution is £790 per dwelling.
-This is to be secured via S106.
+This is to be secured via \$106.